uhuohuy/GazPNE/README.md

 ![Screenshot](figure/workflow.jpg)

 ## 2.Model training
-The first step of GazPNE is to train a classification model based on positive examples from gazetters and negative examples sythesized by rules.
+The first step of GazPNE is to train a classification model based on positive examples from gazetteers and negative examples sythesized by rules.
 ### Training data perparation
 Several important data need to be prepared before generating the positive and negative examples.
 All data should be put in the ![data](data) folder.